Apply for a research opportunity

 Further guidance about eligibility is available at RCUK Terms & Conditions

-For informal enquiries about the research projects please contact the relevant supervisors or for general queries please contact the CENTA Manager, Sara Kinahan at email@example.com or 0121 414 6171
+For informal enquiries about the research projects please contact the relevant supervisors or for general queries about the DTP please contact the CENTA Manager, Sara Kinahan at firstname.lastname@example.org or 0121 414 6171